Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Feasible, Not Perfect

 Capacity, does it even exist?
-This question is not unique to the developing world, I think it is inherent to most organizations – but I am reminded of it as I navigate my way through my current project.
+This question is not unique to the Global South, I think it is inherent to most organizations – but I am reminded of it as I navigate my way through my current project.
 For example, it is great to recommend a new data collection tool, but is it actually possible to implement?
-Or worse, if implemented will it take up more time than it should for frontline staff?
+Or worse, if implemented, will it take up more time than it should for frontline staff?

-Coming from a Consultant position prior to this project, I aim to submit watertight deliverables.
-I still have this perfectionist mentality, but it isn’t always in the best interest of low resource projects.
-I am learning that in a low resource setting a finished product is often better than a perfect product.
+Coming from a Consultant position before this project, I aim to submit watertight deliverables.
+I still have this perfectionist mentality, but it isn’t always in the best interest of lower-resourced projects.
+I am learning that in a low-resource setting, a finished product is often better than a perfect product.

 Lastly, it is important to create or implement changes that are not only feasible but sustainable.
-NGO’s, particularly in developing countries, have quite a bit of turnover due to short term expat contracts.
+NGO’s, particularly in the Global South, have quite a bit of turnover.
 A question I am trying to ask myself regularly is “Will the documents or processes I implement be easily understood by future staff and volunteers?”

 Lesson #3